ewaldo19/Computer-Vision-Data-Analysis-Project/README.md

 <h3>How to Run Project</h3>

 <body><ol type = "1">
-  <li>On <strong>Webscrape Conferences</strong> folder, then open <b>Webscrape All Conferences.ipynb</b> </li>
+  <li>On <strong>Webscrape Conferences</strong> folder, open <b>Webscrape All Conferences.ipynb</b>.</li>
   <br>
   <li>Run each cell accordingly

-  If python packages are not installed, install it beforehand to ensure that the webscraping process can be executed properly:
+  If Python packages are not installed, install it beforehand to ensure that the webscraping process can be executed properly:

   Requests:
   <pre lang="console">pip install requests</pre>